 Additional Project Information December 2, 2019 No response.
 Provided with Terms of Reference and notice of PIC #2 January 17, 2020 No response.
 Follow up phone call from City March 16, 2020 Discussion of project and Terms of Reference comments provided during phone call March 16, 2020 Email with summary of Terms of Reference comments and Marine Archaeological Assessment.
+March 18, 2020 Confirmation of Terms of Reference comments from Mississaugas of the Credit via email.
+The following comments were received: The Mississaugas of the Credit would like to participate and be involved throughout the 1 Port Street East Proposed Marina Environmental Assessment process.
+There is interest in the potential economic opportunities for the Mississaugas of the Credit as part of this project.
+The City understood this to be related to marina business/operational opportunities.
+Should there be any future field work, the Mississaugas of the Credit require to be notified and will have the opportunity to participate.
+MCFN asked for a presentation and the City provided dates/times.
+The City did not receive a response to this request.
+On April 16, 2020, MCFN indicated they will set up a conference call once MCFN offices are open post the COVID-19 closure.
+Six Nations of the Grand River Notice of Commencement of the EA June 27,2019 No response to date

-March 18, 2020 Confirmation of Terms of Reference comments from Mississaugas of the Credit via email April 16, 2020 Six Nations of the Grand River Notice of Commencement of the EA June 27,2019 No response to date Letter with Additional Project Information December 2, 2019 No response to date Provided with Terms of Reference and notice of PIC #2 January 17, 2020 No response to date Email to Six Nation Lands and Resources Department following up on comments.
+Letter with December No response to date Additional Project Information 2, 2019 Provided with Terms of Reference and notice of PIC #2 January 17, 2020 No response to date Email to Six Nation Lands and Resources Department following up on comments.
 March 11, 2020 No response to date Huron Wendat Nation Notice of Commencement of the EA June 27,2019 Acknowledge receipt of the Notice of Commencement and asked if archaeological assessment will be part of the EA.
 July 4, 2019 Letter with Additional Project Information December 2, 2019 Acknowledge receipt of letter with additional project information.
 Decemb er 18, 2020 Provided with Terms of Reference and notice of PIC #2 January 17, 2020 Acknowledge receipt of the Terms of Reference and the notice of the PIC #2 and requested to be to be part of any future archaeological work associated with the project.
-January 20, 2020 The Haudenosaunee Confederacy Chiefs Council c/o Haudenosaunee Development Institute Introductory Letter and Terms of Reference May 14, 2020 No Response to date letters sent to the Indigenous communities.
+January 20, 2020 The Haudenosaunee Confederacy Chiefs Council c/o Haudenosaunee Development Institute Introductory Letter and Terms of Reference May 14, 2020 No Response to date

 In all correspondence to Indigenous communities, the City extended an open invitation to meet and discuss the Project in greater detail.
-Appendix E includes the
+Appendix E includes the letters sent to the Indigenous communities.